openoms/bitcoin-tutorials/ZAPtoRaspiBolt/README.md

 * Restart LND :
   `$ sudo systemctl restart lnd`

-* Copy the new tls.cert to user "admin", as they are needed to use lncli:
+* Copy the new tls.cert to user "admin", as it is needed for lncli:
     `$ sudo cp /home/bitcoin/.lnd/tls.cert /home/admin/.lnd`

 * Unlock wallet
   `$ lncli unlock`